Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 /*
 Returns the details of the given PreviewFeature.
 */
-await gapi.client.compute.previewFeatures.get({ project: "project", resourceId: "resourceId",  });
+await gapi.client.compute.previewFeatures.get({ previewFeature: "previewFeature", project: "project",  });

 /*
 Returns the details of the given PreviewFeature.